Access Money Habitudes Online:

 Money Habitudes Helps Save Marriages from Divorce

-Situation: A comprehensive, six-hour course for couples intending to divorce called Military + Divorce created by the Association of Financial Counseling, Planning and Education (AFCPE).
-Classes ranged from one to five couples and are intended to provide the information so couples can settle their finances as part of the impending divorce.
+A comprehensive, six-hour course for couples intending to divorce called Military + Divorce was created by the Association of Financial Counseling, Planning, and Education (AFCPE).
+Classes range from one to five couples and are intended to provide information so couples can settle their finances as part of the impending divorce.
 The course is not intended to help couples work out their differences and back away from divorce.

-Who: Divorcing couples in the U.S. Army, many who did not want to be at this class.
+Divorcing couples in the U.S. Army, many of whom did not want to be in this class.

 Why: